wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linear-search.md

    Hence the final output will be - 2 4
 ```
 To achive this, we need to employ a for loop and traverse over the entire array/linked list.
 And check each element of the data structure for the desired value.
 If found then we will output that value.
-This will take time complexity of **O(n)** i.e., it will take `linear` time complexity as we have run the for loop once for all covering all elements.
+This will take time complexity of **O(n)** i.e., it will take `linear` time complexity as we have run the for loop once to traverse all elements.

 Code in c++ :-
 ```cpp